The Hub Award

 Please email your preliminary application form to firstname.lastname@example.org.

 Deadlines and contacts

-The preliminary application deadline is now closed (Friday 3 May 2013).
+The deadline for applications for the first Hub residency has now passed (Friday 3 May 2013).

 If this hasn't answered all of your queries, try our frequently asked questions or refer to The Hub pages on our Wellcome Collection website.
 You can also sign up to The Hub newsletter if you would like to keep informed about developments.
 Or you can contact us directly: